Elizabeth Sinclair: Early life

 Elizabeth Sinclair was born in Glasgow, Scotland, on 26 April 1800.
 Known as "Eliza", she was one of six children born to William (or James) a successful merchant, and Jean Robertson McHutcheson (sometimes spelled "McHutchison").
 Eliza married Captain Francis W. Sinclair (1797–1846) of the Royal Navy on 13 January 1824.
 They had three sons and three daughters.
 Sinclair was considered a master navigator, best known for saving the life of the Duke of Wellington in rough seas while escorting him on his return from the Battle of Waterloo in 1815.

 New Zealand

 The Sinclairs moved to New Zealand, arriving in 1841; they settled in Pigeon Bay in 1843.
 Eliza's husband and her oldest son George disappeared at sea in 1846 during a business trip headed towards Wellington.
 Her husband was carrying all the family's cash and produce supplies.
 After the disappearance of her husband, Eliza and her five children were left to survive on their own in Pigeon Bay.
 With her children marrying and producing grandchildren, the Sinclair clan needed more land, and Eliza's son Francis helped plan a new voyage towards that end.
-They sold their property in New Zealand and sailed to the Pacific Northwest of the United States with the goal of acquiring property in British Columbia.
+They sold their property in New Zealand and sailed to the Pacific Northwest of North America with the goal of acquiring property in British Columbia.